 I know I love eating traditional breakfast foods.
 An omelet with onion and green pepper is right up my alley, but that probably wouldn’t be my kids’ first choice for breakfast.
 When I realized they actually would eat eggs quickly in the mornings, things began to change.

 Since I needed my kids to eat quickly to get ready for school, I made cereal topped with fruit 6 days a week.
 Then on Sundays, I would cook a bigger, more traditional breakfast like omelets or pancakes.

 Now, most mornings I make breakfast for my family of four.
 One or two days a week, I have the kids make cereal and peanut butter toast so they get some practice making breakfast.
 Eventually I would like to teach my kids to make more complex breakfasts.

 In order to keep from relying on cereal, I know I need to plan ahead.
 When I don’t plan ahead, I prepare cereal.

 I use a daily planner that has space for planning meals each day.
 I use this space for daily breakfast and supper plans.
 This is necessary because sometimes I have to do some prep work the night before to fulfill my breakfast plan.

-Here are some of my family’s favorite healthy breakfasts for weekday mornings.
+Here are four of my family’s favorite healthy breakfast ideas.

 I used to make stovetop oatmeal a couple of mornings a week to change things up.
 This didn’t work well because my kids weren’t fans of that oatmeal, and they ate it slowly.